hemingus/INF226-CA2/README.md

 **What can an attacker do?**

 An attacker can try to hack username/password and authenticate themself as someone else.
-Or they could try to break into the database and gain access to user-data.
+Or they could try to break into the database and gain access to user-data/ tamper with data.

 **What damage could be done (in terms of confidentiality, integrity, availability)?**